Sharpiless/Sharpiless/README.md

 #### Welcome to my repositories.
 Hope you can enjoy everything here.</br>

 #### I'm now working on
-    - Language Driven Object Detection.
+    - Neural Radiance Fields.
-    - Data-free Knowledge Distillation.
+    - Data-free Knowledge Transfer.
     - 3D Object Detection and Tracking.

 #### Still intrested in